Session Type(s): Panel

 To sustain our the strong leadership, we must prioritize mental health through the racial and social conflicts ahead.
 This panel will provide resources and focus on the importance of having reliable mental health resources as we fight for change in areas that can trigger emotional and traumatic responses.
 Leaders who have been in the trenches of progressive activism will offer insight on the impact of their work on their mental health, and lessons they’ve learned to prioritize their mental and emotional wellbeing from diverse perspectives across race, class, ability, sexuality, and age.

-Tami Sawyer is a County Commissioner in her home town of Memphis, TN.
-She serves as National Field Director of Black Voters Matter Fund, Chair of the Memphis NAACP Legal Defense Fund, leader of #Takeemdown901, recipient of the Ebony 100 Award, and host of the Black Steel Magnolia podcast.
+Tami Sawyer is a Shelby County Commissioner and Chair of Education in her hometown of Memphis, TN.
+She is a highly recognized social justice activist who is Chair of the Memphis NAACP Legal Defense Fund, leader of #Takeemdown901, recipient of the Ebony 100 Award, and host of the Black Steel Magnolia podcast.
 She has written on racial justice for CNN and Huffington Post and is a member of Alpha Kappa Alpha, Inc.

 Juan Escalante’s parents fled Venezuela in the year 2000, with Juan and his two brothers in tow, for the United States following the election of Hugo Chavez.
 In 2006, an immigration attorney mishandled the Escalante’s case, which led them to lose their immigration status despite “waiting in line” while paying taxes and immigration fees.